Contrasting Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

 |3.00

-Core & Main presently has a consensus price target of $30.00, suggesting a potential upside of 10.62%.
-Greenlane has a consensus price target of $5.86, suggesting a potential upside of 146.22%.
-Given Greenlane’s stronger consensus rating and higher probable upside, analysts plainly believe Greenlane is more favorable than Core & Main.
+Core & Main presently has a consensus target price of $30.00, suggesting a potential upside of 19.57%.
+Greenlane has a consensus target price of $5.86, suggesting a potential upside of 162.78%.
+Given Greenlane’s stronger consensus rating and higher possible upside, analysts plainly believe Greenlane is more favorable than Core & Main.

-This table compares Core & Main and Greenlane’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Core & Main and Greenlane’s top-line revenue, earnings per share and valuation.

 |Gross Revenue